Chethana-H-C/BlinkIT-Data-Analysis/README.md

 From the analysis, some key findings include:

-Total Sales: $1.20M with an avg. rating of 4.0
+Total Sales: $1.20M with an avg. rating of 4.0.

-Tier 3 outlets drive the highest sales ($472K)
+Tier 3 outlets drive the highest sales ($472K).

-Low Fat items contributes to 65% of revenue
+Low Fat items contributes to 65% of revenue.

-Fruits & Vegetables are the top-selling category ($178K)
+Fruits & Vegetables are the top-selling category ($178K).

-Outlet size and type significantly influences sales
+Outlet size and type significantly influences sales.

 **📌 Dashboard Preview**

 Overall Dashboard
 <img width="1340" height="721" alt="Screenshot-Dashboard" src="https://github.com/user-attachments/assets/abb63233-16c6-4a1f-8920-4184ebfdff92" />

+**💼 Business Insights**

+Inventory Optimization: Keep popular Low Fat items in stock at top-performing outlets.

+Outlet Performance: Compare sales by outlet type and location to find top-performing stores and apply the same strategies in all other outlets.

+Product Strategy: Focus on best-selling categories like Fruits & Vegetables for promotions and expansion.

+Customer Insights: Use sales and ratings to spot popular products and improve items with lower satisfaction.